Stephen Peter Rigaud: Death and legacy

 Some of his large book collection, concerning astronomy, mathematics and physics, was purchased by the Radcliffe Observatory in Oxford.
 Some of the remaining materials were presented to the Bodleian Library in 1935 and some were sold at auction.
 This collection at the Bodleian contains 840 books.
+The theological, classical and miscellaneous portion of his library was sold at auction in London by R. H. Evans on 6 August 1839 (and two following days); a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.145(11)).